xoxpto/azure-entra-id-user-access-lab/README.md

 ### 13. My Apps Validation
 ![13](screenshots/13-myapps-visible-app.png)

+---

 ## Notes
-This lab was created for learning and portfolio purposes.
-Some configuration decisions were adapted to the Microsoft Entra ID Free plan limitations.
+This project was developed for learning and portfolio purposes.

+Some design decisions were influenced by the limitations of the Microsoft Entra ID Free tier.